 Topic: Predictive Healthcare Analytics: HIPAA Liability and Vulnerability

 Schweighoefer is a partner in Brouse McDowell's Health Care Practice Group.
 He represents and counsels numerous clients regarding regulatory and corporate compliance program development, patient rights, informed consent policies and procedure development.
-Schweighoefer advises hospital providers on HCQIA Fair Hearing procedures, compliance audits for HIPAA and HITECH policies.
-He currently serves as outside General Counsel for FrontLine Services, Inc., formerly known as Mental Health Services, Inc. Schweighoefer is an adjunct professor at Cleveland-Marshall College of Law.
+Schweighoefer advises hospital providers on HCQIA Fair Hearing procedures and compliance audits for HIPAA and HITECH policies.
+He currently serves as outside general counsel for FrontLine Services, Inc., formerly known as Mental Health Services, Inc. Schweighoefer is an adjunct professor at Cleveland-Marshall College of Law.

 Moderator: Professor Matthew Green, J.D., L.L.M.

 Green is an associate professor at Cleveland-Marshall College of Law.

 Friday, April 21, 2017 - 5:00 - 6:00 p.m.

 Connect and engage with leading experets who will discuss how the new presidential administration is impacting immigration law both at home and oversees.
 Reception to follow.
 Admission is free.

 - Prof. Joseph Mead - Cleveland-Marshall College of Law & Maxine Goodman Levin College of Urban Affairs

 - Mr. Brad Ortman, Esq. - Partner, Rosner, Ortman & Moss, LLC